feum-aarhus/feum-platform/_events/flawless-set.md

     country: DK
 music_list: []
 ---
 ◈ Spring is here and we’re back with another collab.
 We start a new season with new friendships and new connections 🌱

 ◈ This time we invite the crew behind KUNE Festival to help us make this special event and get us geared up for the approaching summer 🌞

-◈ Behind the decks will be two of our resident DJs, alongside two from KUNE, spinning some fresh tunes to get you in bloom.
+◈ Behind the decks will be two of our resident DJs, alongside two from KUNE, Martin Gilleshøj and ricq, spinning some fresh tunes to get you in bloom.

 ◈ Join us at our beloved home venue, A-huset at Institut for (X), for a night filled with good vibes, great music, and even better company.
 Come down to connect with like-minded music lovers and celebrate the start of something special.

+◈ We'll be open outside from 18 with groovy music from local crew, Limerence, and Vika & Maria from KUNE so come down early for some sun, good music and good people.

 【 About KUNE Festival 】